dashpay/platform/packages/js-dash-sdk/docs/getting-started/quickstart.md

 ```

 Quick note:
-If no `mnemonic` provided or `mnemonic: null` passed inside the `wallet` option, Dash Wallet will generate a new one
+If no `mnemonic` is provided or `mnemonic: null` is passed inside the `wallet` option, a new mnemonic will be generated.

 ## Make a payment